luigifreda/pyslam/README.md

 $ cd pyslam
 ```

-Then, use the available specific install procedure according to your OS:
+Then, use the available specific install procedure according to your OS.
+The provided scripts will create a **single python environment** that is able to host all the [supported local features](#supported-local-features)!

 - **Ubuntu**  [=>](#ubuntu)
 - **MacOs** [=>](#macos)
 - **Windows** [=>](https://github.com/luigifreda/pyslam/issues/51)
 - **Docker** [=>](#docker)

-The provided scripts will create a **single python environment** that is able to support all the [supported local features](#supported-local-features)!

 ### Requirements